z4rathustr4/.dotfiles/README.md

 ```

 - So, my work is located mainly in the **root's** *init.lua* and the **custom/plugins**
 tree.

-So far I've ported the basic stuff since [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim)
-has already most of the functionality of my old dotfiles, check the diffs between the main kickstart's repo *init.lua*
-and you'll see that the only additions are a few lines of keybindings, cmp and LSP stuff
+- All previous functionality of my dotfiles has been adapted to the new [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim)
+template and the new [lazy.nvim](https://github.com/folke/lazy.nvim) package manager.

+- Furthermore, I've appended my kitty terminal emulator config files and theme (which I adapted from [this theme](https://github.com/dexpota/kitty-themes#tomorrow-night-eighties))

 - If you wanna stick with packer and [what's following it](https://github.com/lewis6991/pckr.nvim)
 **lemme remark it is not stable and a WIP as of today (2023-09-07)**